missjody/loan_calculator/README.md

 ✔ serve rates

+✔ contain calculator in a bordered box

+✔ Change loan selector into a sliding selector

+✔ grab values from the form

+✔ grabbing the rates

+✔ pass all values to calculator

+✔ display estimate

 still todo:

-* contain calculator in a bordered box similar to how work's team did it
-* Change loan selector into a sliding selector
-* update form to match Next requirement
-* grab values from the form and pass to calculator
+* omg why is the math broken, is the form not refreshing correctly? time for some console logging
+* what is the purpose of _app.js again?
+* remove unneeded CSS
+* set up css files according to documentation rather than having everything dumped into globals
+* why isn't importing styles working to be honest
-* display estimate, button to start completely over
+* deploy to next hosting
-* does it still work/update if it's not completely refreshed using button?
-* update css to make it a little box

 stretch goals: